 Orgasms also decrease testosterone and increase estrogen receptors in males.
 Thus, orgasms also have feminizing effect on men.
-Finally, orgasms lower dopamine, the feel-good neurochemical.
+Finally, while there is a delayed effect, orgasms lower dopamine, the feel-good neurochemical.

 So, what do we do?
 It's called Karezza, lovemaking without orgasm.
 When you master it, you can make love multiple times a day without any prolactin spikes.